 A request for change in academic advisor (without a requested change in major program) will be routed to the department head for review and action.
 If the request is approved, a email will be sent to the student confirming the change.
 If the request is not approved, the department will work with the student to resolve the issue.

-Review and action on student-initiated change requests should be completed within two weeks after the change request period, to allow the student the opportunity to meet with the appropriate academic advisor prior to registering for the upcoming term.

-Program of study changes made during the fall term will be effective the following spring term.
-Changes made during the spring and summer terms will be effective the following fall term.
+Program of study changes made before the Census date count towards the current term.
+Program of study changes made after the Census date count in the next subsequent term.

 IV.
 Related Policies